-This post by guest blogger Katherine Roos appears as part of our series Small Business 500.
+This post is by guest blogger Katherine Roos.

 There are thousands of government-run small business support programs in North America but figuring out how to take advantage of these programs can be overwhelming.
 Here are five ways government can help your small business succeed: